 What are the chances that you have gone through your week and felt extreme overwhelm from the enormous amount of items, tasks, and to do’s that you are keeping in your head and you don’t even know where to begin.
-Are raising your hand right now?
+Are you raising your hand right now?
 Are the chances 100% likely?
-Are you just like me and struggle with how to keep you and your family, your work and laundry on track?
+Do you struggle with how to keep you and your family, your work and laundry on track, too?

 WHAT DO YOU NEED TO DO A BRAIN DUMP?